 5. Your rights with regard to the collection of such information.

-within the European Economic Area and the US State of Illinois, you may be afforded specific rights regarding your personal information.
+In some jurisdictions, in particular those located within the European Union or within the European Economic Area and the US State of Illinois, you may be afforded specific rights regarding your personal information.
 Depending upon the data protection laws which are applicable to you, you may have the following rights which are enshrined in the GDPR.
 They are:

-personal information to the relevant competent data authority.
+In addition to the above, you have the right to lodge a complaint about our handling of your personal information to the relevant competent data authority.
 In the UK the Information Commissioner’s Office is the competent authority, the address for contact being Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF.

-6. Retention and Disposal of Information
+6. Retention and Disposal of Information.

 We retain personal information for no longer is necessary for us to carry out the purposes for which it is originally collected and also where it is necessary for us to comply with our legitimate business purposes, including to meet our legal, regulatory, or other compliance obligations.
 Information is stored under secure conditions which meet industry standards of accreditation such as ISO/27001.
 Once the retention of information is no longer necessary and justifiable it shall be disposed of securely.